blbadger/blbadger.github.io/language-representations.md

 Feeding this input into GPT-2, we get the very reasonable $\mathtt{blue}$ as the predicted next word.
 This is clearly one of many possible English texts that may yield that same next word to an accurate language model.

-But it can also be shown that one can find many completely nonsensical inputs that also yield the same output.
-To
+But it can also be shown that one can find many completely nonsensical inputs that also yield the same identical output.
+We will see this first with GPT-2 that has been tructated to include a certain number (below only one) of transformer blocks followed by the language modeling head.

 ```python
 class AbbreviatedGPT(nn.Module):